Loplop (Fargo): Plot

 After escaping from police custody, Ed (Jesse Plemons) returns home, discovering that Peggy (Kirsten Dunst) has tied up Dodd (Jeffrey Donovan) in their basement.
 After knocking Dodd unconscious, they escape in Dodd's car, putting him in the trunk.
 They leave their house just as Lou (Patrick Wilson) and Hank (Ted Danson) arrive.
 They inspect the house until Hank is taken to the hospital for his wounds.
-After they leave, Hanzee (Zahn McClarnon) sneaks into the house, finding the hotel reservation for the Life Spring seminar that Peggy was planning to attend.
+After they leave, Hanzee (Zahn McClarnon) sneaks into the house, finding the hotel reservation for the Lifespring seminar that Peggy was planning to attend.

 Ed and Peggy stay at a cabin in the outskirts of Canistota that belongs to Ed's uncle.
 Ed leaves the house to make a phone call to the Gerhardts in an attempt to trade Dodd for their exoneration, but the Gerhardts don't appear to be interested.
 Back in the cabin, a tied up Dodd makes crude remarks at Peggy, causing her to stab him twice.
 Following the hotel's address, Hanzee reaches Sioux Falls and stops at a bar.
 After the patrons make crude remarks about his heritage, Hanzee shoots them, as well as two police officers who arrived.
 He then gets to the hotel, where Constance (Elizabeth Marvel) reserved a room.